featured performances

 “KATIE and arnie walking”

 "Katie and Arnie Walking Rag" is an original guitar instrumental by blues guitar aficionado Terry Robb.
-Hailed by Living Blues Magazine as "one of our finest acoustic guitarists today," Robb was inspired by the great classic ragtime and fingerstyle guitarists such as Blind Blake, Reverend Gary David and Merle Travis.
+Hailed by Living Blues Magazine as "one of our finest acoustic guitarists today," Robb was inspired by the great classic ragtime and fingerstyle guitarists such as Blind Blake, Reverend Gary Davis and Merle Travis.
 Shot live at Falcon Recording Studios in Portland, Oregon, and performed on a Martin 00028 guitar.

 “IT MIGHT GET SWEATY” exclusive World debut with acoustic Guitar Magazine